CrendKing/avisynth_filter/README.md

 ## Build

 A build script `build.bat` is included to automate the process.
-It obtains dependencies and triggers compiling.
-The project depends on the DirectShow filter base classes from https://github.com/microsoft/Windows-classic-samples.
+It obtains dependencies and starts compilation.
+The project statically links to the DirectShow filter base classes from https://github.com/microsoft/Windows-classic-samples, thus requiring building it from source.
 Microsoft has not updated the sample for long time, and the sample solution is still on Visual Studio 2005.
-One needs to upgrade the solution before building it.
+One needs to upgrade the solution before building it (already included in `build.bat`).

+Before running `build.bat`, make sure you are in an development environment, such as Visual Studio developer command prompt.

 ## Credit